 Michael G. McKenna joined the firm in 1983 and focused his practice in the areas of workers’ compensation and personal injury law, with a specialemphasis on third party cases.
 He was an active member of the California Applicants’ Attorneys Association and was a long-time co-chair of that organization’s Labor Committee.
 Michael always felt he owed a debt of gratitude to organized labor as his membership in the Marine Cooks and Stewards’ Union allowed him to ship out in 1969 and travel to Asia with the Merchant Marines.
 He also worked as a member of Hod Carriers Local 36 during law school.
 A San Mateo native, Michael’s presence at the firm deepened the roots of our practice in the local community.
 Michael retired in September 2016, but his spirit, dedication and work ethic remain as our standard.

-Sue Borg joined the firm in 1990 and continues the long legacy of service to the working men and women of the San Francisco Bay Area.
+Sue Borg joined the firm in 1990 and created a legacy of service to the working men and women of the San Francisco Bay Area.
 See more about Sue and her work on her profile page.

 Under the leadership of Sarah Malerstein and Andrew Lynch, DuRard, McKenna and Borg continues its legacy of excellence in serving the injured workers in the San Francisco Bay Area.
 Please see more about our attorneys on our profile page.